-In accordance with the decision of the Board of Directors acting in the competency of the Annual General Meeting, Ernst & Young Ltd. audited OTP Bank Plc. for the year 2021.
-They audited not only the separate financial statements and the consolidated financial statements in accordance with International Financial Reporting Standards for the year ended 2021, but also successfully helped the preparations of separate and consolidated quarterly non-audited financial statements and performed the audit of the interim financial statement and the annual financial statements.
+On 16 April 2016 the Board of Directors acting in the competency of the Annual General Meeting elected Ernst & Young Ltd. as the Bank's auditor concerning the audit of OTP Bank Plc.'s separate and consolidated annual financial statements in accordance with International Financial Reporting Standards for the year 2021, from 1 May 2021 until 30 April 2022.